Viral content marketing is a Holy Grail in the world of content marketing.

 Thankfully, most of the best practices for viral content—positivity, practicality, emotional appeal, etc.—will make your content inherently better in the first place, so striving for viral content will nearly guarantee you better results on some level.
 As you spend more time and effort investing in your viral content strategy, you’ll learn new insights about your audience, new techniques to apply to your approach, and old tactics that just aren’t working for you anymore.

-As long as you don’t get too caught up in the sensationalism of virality, learning from and pursuing viral content will make you a better marketer.
+As long as you don’t get too caught up in the sensationalism of virality, learning from and pursuing your online content business will make you a better marketer.
 And after all, that’s what most of us are after in the first place.